 Where does it come from?
 How can it hurt you?
 How can we avoid it?
-Quick and Dirty Tips' newest expert, Everyday Einstein, answers these and many other questions about radiation.
+Quick and Dirty Tips' newest expert, Ask Science, answers these and many other questions about radiation.

 The Currency of Radiation

 Let’s pretend that the laws of the universe have rearranged themselves so that every time you’re exposed to radiation, you also earn some money.
 In this new and profitable universe we’ll say that 1 Sv of radiation is worth $1,000.

 If the average person earns $100 in radiation money in a short time period, their blood chemistry will start to be affected; at around $500 they’ll start to experience nausea and vomiting; and at somewhere between $800 - $1,000 they’ll start to see hair loss and internal hemorrhaging.
 A payout of $4,000 or higher is typically fatal.

 There is no way to shield your body from all forms of radiation.
 Even if you live in an underground box made of lead, living off tofu and distilled water, your body will still experience radiation.
 Every day you are bombarded with cosmic radiation from space, radiation from radon in the ground, and radiation that occurs naturally inside of your body.
 Depending on where you live and whom you ask, you will earn about $2.00 - $3.00 in radiation money each year from this natural background radiation.

 “Ah,” I hear you asking, “but what about X-rays, mammograms, MRIs, and CT scans?
 Surely all that radiation does more harm than good!
 These doctors are trying to kill me!”